moneytree/moneytree-link-android-sdk/README.md

 >    .buildOnboarding(String)
 >```

+> :warning: The `authorize()` flow has some combinations that force specific flows.
+> Specifically:
+> - When `presentSignup = true` and `authenticationMethod` is `Passwordless` then `authenticationMethod` is disregarded and you will still get the credentials screen.
+Passwordless Sign-up is handled by the `onboard()` entry point.
+> - When `authenticationMethod` is set to SSO then `authorize` flows disregard `presentSignup` as there is no concept of Signup or Login in the SSO method.

 ***LINK Kit flow:***

 LINK Kit enforces a PKCE flow behind the scenes as it needs to have the user token available to start properly scoped.